kktdroid52/Modern-Scientific-Calculator/README.md

 <p align="center">

-Made with ❤️ by Alex
+Made with ❤️ by KktDroid52

 </p>